Study Abroad in Telemark, Norway

 Check out our Flickr Photo Gallery to see pictures from past participants in the Telemark program.

-Watch these video highlights of the Telemark program to get an idea of what your semester (or year) might look like.
+Watch this PLU video to get an idea for the Telemark program and what your semester (or year) might look like.